Our New Steaks: Wagyu & Long Bone Rib | Hawksmoor Chicago

 The strip, filet and picanha stood out straight away, which is why they’re now on the menu.

-A golden finish table laden with wagyu steak dishes, sides and wine
+A shiny gold coloured table laden with sliced wagyu steak dishes, sides of fries and creamed cabbage and a red wine.

 Picanha’s new to us, too.